Memorial Day Weekend Activities and Events

 Black Rock Rendezvous

-The main Rendezvous events start on Saturday, May 28, 100 miles north of Reno at the campsite on the Black Rock Playa.
+The main Rendezvous events start on Saturday, May 27, 100 miles north of Reno at the campsite on the edge of the Black Rock Playa.
 A schedule of events, directions, and maps are available at the Black Rock Rendezvous website.
 This is a free, family-friendly event.
 Pets are not recommended but are allowed if under control at all times and on a leash while in camp.
 If you plan on doing the campout, be sure to read this information about camping in the Black Rock Desert.
 This is a "Leave No Trace" event.
 Bring your own food and water and take out everything you brought in.
 For more information, call (775) 557-2900.
+Check the website for camping location before heading out - weather and playa conditions affect where the main Rendezvous site ends up being located.

 Copyright © NewToReno.comTM